 Visit for the festivals

-Adelaide is recognised as one of the best festival cities in the world, with many of the state’s biggest festivals falling during February and March.
-It’s the time of Adelaide Festival, WOMADelaide and Adelaide Fringe, which celebrate the arts and music by bringing world-class entertainment to venues across Adelaide.
-Adelaide Festival presents a mix of internationally acclaimed theatre, music, dance and visual arts, and has been delighting audiences for more than 50 years.
-As part of the Adelaide Festival, WOMADelaide transforms the beautiful inner-city Botanic Park for a four-day celebration of music, art and dance from across the globe.
+Adelaide is recognised as one of the best festival cities in the world, with many falling during February and March.
+It’s the time of Adelaide Festival, WOMADelaide and Adelaide Fringe, which bring world-class entertainment to the city.
+Adelaide Festival presents a mix of internationally acclaimed theatre, music, dance and visual arts.
+WOMADelaide transforms the inner-city Botanic Park for a four-day celebration of music, art and dance.
 It also hosts the popular Planet Talks environmental discussions series and Taste the World food and cooking demonstrations.
-Adelaide Fringe presents an eclectic program covering everything from cabaret to comedy and circus.
+Adelaide Fringe presents a program covering everything from cabaret to comedy and circus.
 During the festival more than 900 events are staged in pop-up venues in laneways, warehouses and parks, as well as established theatres, hotels and galleries.

 Head for the hills